 One of the drugs, reboxetine, was a norepinephrine reuptake inhibitor.
 The other drug, hyoscine butyl bromide, is an antispasmodic drug.
 The researchers chose these drugs because both are known to affect the muscles that surround the airway.

 The team hopes that a pharmaceutical option for treating OSA could improve outcomes for patients who can’t lose weight or tolerate PAP machines.
 For instance, the drug cocktail could be combined with oral appliance therapy (OAT) could lead to better outcomes than OAT alone.

-On the other hand, it means that there are probably similar drug combos out there that could use drugs already approved in the United States.
-As researchers continue to look at these combos, we can get closer to a day when we can offer our patients more options for treating their sleep-disordered breathing.
+On the other hand, it means there are probably similar drug combinations out there that could use drugs already approved in the United States.
+As researchers continue to look at these combinations, we can get closer to a day when we can offer our patients more options for treating their sleep-disordered breathing.